jeffwarnica/rhc-miq-quickstart/TESTING_NOTES-RHPDS.md

 ### settings:
 * list_template_guid_match_tags: see comment there
-* template_match_methods: only the one is implemented, but take not it can be overridden
+* template_match_methods: `align_tags` makes the most sense, but there is also `provider_location`
+  See detailed discussion in settingsstore and the actual code.

 ### build_vm_provision_request

 Note the the VLAN lookup logic.
 If setting network_lookup_strategy: 'manualbytag', using tags, build a new settings key, and lookup from that a literal value.

-Maybe implement a new VlanHelper.

-Explore the template matching logic.
-The chain matching mechanism is new and quite revolutionary, with align_tags and provider_location being implemented.

-Maybe implement a new TemplateHelpers.
+Maybe implement a new VlanHelper if there is complicated local logic and its worth the effort to not juts hard code even a 100 entry list.

 ### Placement